Plant-Functional-Trait-Course/pftc3_punaproject_pftc5/README.md

 | Peru    | flux          |        |
 | Peru    | meta          |        |

+Note that the raw data and the code to clean the raw data is also available on OSF and the GitHub repository.

 ### Functional leaf trait dataset

 #### Leaf traits measurements